 "My experience at DMU as a postgraduate student has been wonderful.
 The course is well thought out, teaching not only key knowledge but also equipping pharmacists with skills to continue learning throughout their careers.
 My competencies have risen exponentially since completing the course and I have been able to progress into roles previously out of reach.
 The tutors have been very supportive and are always available to discuss any issues, be it over the phone or over a cup of coffee.
 I would highly recommend DMU for pharmacy postgraduate courses."

 Sadiq Ahmed, Clinical Pharmacy graduate

-Funding is available to qualified community pharmacists who are able to:
+Funding is available to qualified community pharmacists and pharmacists working in secure environment pharmacy who are able to:

 - demonstrate the added value of their training to service delivery.
 For example, working as part of Healthy Living Pharmacies with level 1 status or above, or provision of existing services such as NMS (New Medicine Service) / MUR (Medicines Use Reviews)/seasonal flu or locally commissioned clinical services

 - ensure employer agreement to release and support the learner including the support of work-based assessments

 - commit to share information and participate in the development of case studies to demonstrate the impact of their role as part of the transformation of pharmacy services (and have a willingness for this information to be shared with third parties, eg Health Education England and NHS England)

 - commit to be part of a future evaluation of the impact of new skills on service delivery